sindresorhus/eslint-plugin-unicorn/docs/rules/no-typeof-undefined.md

 Type: `boolean`\
 Default: `false`

-This rule ignores variables not defined in file by default.
+The rule ignores variables not defined in the file by default.

 Set it to `true` to check all variables.